Upcoming Webinar

 The C57BL/6 mouse is the most widely used strain in mouse research, but did you know there is no standard B6 strain?
 Many substrains of C57BL/6 (also known as B6 or Black 6) have developed over time, with differences both genetic and phenotypic.
 Inbred C57BL/6 mice are widely used in studies, but it is also the most common strain background for generation of new genetically engineered models (GEMs).
 Understanding the characteristics of different substrains can help you select the most appropriate B6 mouse for your study, whether in metabolic disease, immunology, behavior, oncology or another research application such as custom model generation.

-This webinar covers the origins of the C57BL/6 inbred strain and the many current substrains available, applications of different substrains to particular experimental questions, and the implications of variability between B6 substrains for study design and the generation of genetically modified mice.
+This webinar will cover the origins of the C57BL/6 inbred strain and the many current substrains available, applications of different substrains to particular experimental questions, and the implications of variability between B6 substrains for study design and the generation of genetically modified mice.

 • Characteristics and applications of C57BL/6 mice